 # 3 Pine Level, Micro, Kenly Loop

 Great parking is available at the Sam Godwin Park in Pine Level to begin your bike ride, with a great stop just minutes down the road at Hinnant Family Vineyard and Winery.
-Travel through rich farm lands all the way to the Town of Kenly, home to the Tobacco Farm Life Museum that offers weekly heritage events every Saturday showcasing farm heritage, crafts, and farm life.
+Travel through rich farm lands all the way to the Town of Kenly, home to the Tobacco Farm Life Museum that offers heritage events showcasing farm heritage, crafts, and farm life programs.
 Once you travel through Friendly Kenly, return back to Pine Level along Lowell Mill Road, which will take you back by the winery.

 #4 Benson Wine and Shine Loop

 A great place to start this bike trail is the Benson Singing Grove in the heart of Downtown Benson, and travel north out of town on Main Street/Hwy 50 to Benson Hardee Rd.
 This farming community has been producing tobacco and sweet potatoes for over 250 years and remains predominantly agriculture in nature.
 Travel out to the Gregory Vineyards & Winery and enjoy the scenic vineyards and farm...just a lovely spot to rest if you have some time.
 Continue west to the community known as Elevation, heart of sweet potato country and loop back south to Benson.
 This route will take you near Tucker Lake, and Broadslab Distillery which are two great stops for another visit to the area as well.
 Back in Benson, rest at the Grove and take a stroll along the charming Main Street for a bit of shopping.